micnncim/conference-proposals/draft/2019-10-07-golangconf.md

 - Monorepo vs Polyrepo: Pros and Cons
 - Monorepo loves Go and gRPC.
 Why?
+- How we should structure packages in monorepo?
 - Share code, avoid duplicate and disharmony
 - Best practices of development with monorepo